 - 1 cup and mug

-- clothesline (pegless)-excellent.
-From Canadian Tire, didn’t have to worry about losing pegs.
+- clothesline (pegless)–excellent.
+You can buy this anywhere we got it in Canadian Tire and we’ve put the Amazon link to the left.
+We didn’t have to worry about losing pegs.

-- 2 Canon digital elph cameras-didn’t stand up to the elements well, we recommend looking for a more durable camera.
-Sudan eats up electronics.
+- 2 Canon Digital elph camera – didn’t stand up to the elements well.
+We recommend looking for a more durable camer

 - 1- Canon 10D SLR digital camera-didn’t need while riding, but used on day off and 2 weeks when we had to bypass Kenya.

 - 1-28-300 mm lense-same as above

 - 2-helmet cams-didn’t use hardly at all.
 Waste of money.

 - 1 Mac book pro computer-Loved having our computer with us!

 - 1-portable hard drive-would have brought a flash drive memory stick instead.

 - 1- solar charger – a must!